unstoppablecarl/downsync/src/markdown/downsync-rules.md

 When Revealed the Unit's model is placed on the Ping (circular base).
 The circular base and model are now considered a Revealed Unit instead of a Ping.
-What as the Ping becomes the Unit's base.
+What was the Ping becomes the Unit's base.

 #### Revealing Multi-Base Units

-When Revealed Multi-Base Units place each infantry base within 3" of the Ping and the Ping is removed.
+When Revealed, Multi-Base Units place each infantry base within 3" of the Ping (including the space occupied by the Ping) and the Ping is removed.

 See: [Multi-Base Units](#multi-base-units)